-The College of Professional Studies allocates the following scholarship funding to the Department of Teacher Education and Educational Leadership for graduate students.
+The College of Education and Professional Studies allocates the following scholarship funding to the Department of Teacher Education and Educational Leadership for graduate students.

 Eligible graduate students must be fully admitted to any teacher education or educational leadership program and registered for 6 graduate credit hours each semester.
 Scholarships are awarded on a merit-based system by the Scholarship Committee.
 Awards will be based on a 3.0 or better cumulative GPA and GRE/MAT scores.
 All scholarships are awarded prior to the start of the current academic year and may be awarded for Fall, Spring and/or Summer.
 To receive the scholarship, a student must apply using online scholarship application and must be registered for 6 sh of graduate coursework each semester awarded.
 NOTE: Application can be made anytime during the year, but to be considered for first round of funding for the academic year, applications need to be submitted no later than July 15.
 Eligibility requirements for continued receipt of the scholarship are based upon maintaining satisfactory progress toward completion of a course of study.
 Progress is monitored each semester.

 Graduate Merit Scholarship